 Almost any dessert can be a great gift, but cookies are universally loved and easy to make.
 They’re a great gift to party hosts or anyone you know with a sweet tooth.
-If you have the time, skip the storebought dough and whip up a batch from scratch.
-The effort you put in to make the cookies great will make the gift even sweeter.
+If you have the time, skip the store-bought dough and whip up a batch from scratch.
+Your effort to make the cookies great will make the gift even sweeter.

 You can even wrap the cookies in cellophane and put it in the tin can lantern gift idea above for a double whammy!